Danwerk/FoodFilterBackend/README.md

+# Description
+A web application that allows restaurants to manage their dishes, ingredients, energy, and macronutrient content, and mark food allergens.
+The system generates codes for the added dishes, which users can later scan with a smart device to get information about allergens and the content of various ingredients.

 # Running and configuration
 ### If using docker
 Copy in root directory appsettings.json and modify "DefaultConnection" connection string with your hosting db settings.